-Are you considering terracotta tile for your next flooring project?
+Are you considering terracotta clay tiles for your next flooring project?

 We’ve been ‘in the biz’ for nearly two decades.
-We’ve received all the questions that should be asked if you’re shopping for terracotta flooring.
-And we’re putting those questions in this post.
+We’ve received all the questions you should ask if you’re shopping for terracotta flooring.
+We’re including those questions in this post.
 It’s short and sweet.

-This post will equip you to ask the right questions from whomever you consider purchasing terracotta tiles for flooring, but many of these questions will apply to terracotta roof tiles & wall tiles, too.
+This post will equip you to ask the right questions of anyone you consider purchasing terracotta clay tiles for flooring.
+Many of these questions will also apply to terracotta roof and wall tiles.

 So, let’s dive in.